Design Principles Guide by Andi Gugu

 User-focused

-Design for people, not for pixels or personal taste
+Design for real people with real goals, not for portfolio screenshots or personal aesthetic preferences

 Innovative